SEALS

 Installation

 Full instructions for installing SEALS can be found in the Installation Steps.
+You will need to do the Repository Installation for and pull from the latest seals_dev repository for it to work.
 SEALS is under active development and is changing rapidly.
 We have submitted this code for publication but are waiting on reviews.